JoseAngelManeiro/Movies-MVP-Kotlin/README.md

 # mvp-clean-dagger

-This version of the app is part of a [blog post](http://joseangelmaneiro.com/mvp-clean-2/) that talks about [Clean Architecture](https://8thlight.com/blog/uncle-bob/2012/08/13/the-clean-architecture.html) in Android.
+This version of the app follows [Clean Architecture](https://8thlight.com/blog/uncle-bob/2012/08/13/the-clean-architecture.html) to implement UseCases.

 ### What you need